Eye to Eye (Go West song)

-"Eye to Eye" is a song by British band Go West, which was released in 1985 as the fourth single from their debut studio album Go West.
+"Eye to Eye" is a song by the English pop duo Go West, which was released in 1985 as the fourth single from their debut studio album Go West.
 It was written by Peter Cox and Richard Drummie, and produced by Gary Stevenson.
 "Eye to Eye" reached No. 73 on the US Billboard Hot 100 and No. 32 on the Billboard Hot Dance Club Songs chart.

-For its release as a single, the song was given a remix by the American synthpop duo The System.
+For its release as a single, the song was given a remix by the American synth-pop duo the System.
 To promote the song, the band performed it on Soul Train in October 1985.

 Critical reception

 Upon release, Cash Box listed the song as one of their feature picks during August 1985 and commented: "With moderate success from its first two singles, this versatile and astute British group's latest release is an R&B tinged song which shows soul and heart.
 A nice crossover effort."
 In a review of the 12" single, Cash Box said: "Go West's most R&B flavored cut is here remixed by the System and the result is a Hall & Oates-ish version guaranteed to be a strong urban player."
 Billboard recommended the song and described the song as "blue-eyed synth-soul" and "Doobie-ish".